I.

 D

-68. National income is defined as the total income earned, but not necessarily received by
+68. National income is defined as the total income earned, but not necessarily

 all persons lived in a country during a periods of time.